abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 of dependent origination, it has a truth to it.
-We're very much affected by each other, dependent on each other, and influence each other, and we're inexplicably woven together through the various forces of kamma in our cyclical existence in *saṁsāra*.
+We're very much affected by each other, dependent on each other, and influence each other, and we're inexplicably woven together through the various forces of kamma in our cyclical existence in *saṃsāra*.
 With this, there are all the various ways that kamma works itself out that we don't really understand and can't possibly comprehend because it's so complicated.
-We find ourselves weaving through many, many lifetimes, receiving the results of our past actions, being involved with each other over and over again, and bound together in our commonality as beings coursing through saṁsāra.
+We find ourselves weaving through many, many lifetimes, receiving the results of our past actions, being involved with each other over and over again, and bound together in our commonality as beings coursing through saṃsāra.

-We don't know exactly how that process works, but it is possible to understand that each of our rebirths in saṁsāra depends on our relationships with other people and, for better or for worse, how we respond to situations and the qualities we develop in relationship to each other.
+We don't know exactly how that process works, but it is possible to understand that each of our rebirths in saṃsāra depends on our relationships with other people and, for better or for worse, how we respond to situations and the qualities we develop in relationship to each other.
 Due to causes and conditions, skillful actions and